It is not always possible to pay respects in person, so we hope that this small token will help.

 If you avoid dealing with death, you may become more vulnerable and unable to grieve.
 We offer support in accepting loss and preparing for death.

 Explore the concept of grief work.
-This article reviews the four tasks involved and highlights the six self-care and bereavement signposts in your bereavement journey.
+This article reviews the four tasks involved and highlights the six stages of self-care in your bereavement journey.

 Ending Denial and Finding Acceptance